TrimulaS/dircomp/readme.md

 - During compaision save Obseved List of links to same and similar Objects
 - add settings tab setup path to move items instead of delete during testnig
 - Add Union intersect subtract
+- DoubleConten Meniu
+- When find same in other set and selected it - scroll to it

+Bugs:
+- Check why ProgressBar shows incorrect values after "Cancel"